mikeddecker/judge/documentation/AI-Judge.md

 # 💬 Discussion points
 Computervision
-    - Training possible on two sides
+    - Training possible on two sides (results in DB)
     - I think you can focus on this part a bit more?
     - I think there is a bug in the numeric label train/test labels
     - Maybe review it together?